- Pets and Animals»

 7. If your dog starts pulling again as soon as you start walking outside the yard there are several options.
 You can move back to the yard and try to reinforce the basics, you can try a harness that is supposed to make your dog off-balanced and less likely to pull, you can use a prong collar, or as a final alternative you can use the type of collar that will choke your dog.

-Back in the 90s, when Uncle Matty was the dog trainer everyone listened to and Cesar Millan had not yet been heard of, the best way to stop your dog from tugging on his leash was to stop and start walking the other way.
+Back in the early 90s, when Uncle Matty was the dog trainer everyone listened to, Cesar Millan had not yet been heard of, and clickers were just used to train dolphins, the best way to stop your dog from tugging on his leash was to stop and start walking the other way.

 It still works best.